possee-org/genai-numpy/numpy-dev-docs/codespaces-build-intro.md

 make: Leaving directory '/workspaces/numpy/doc'
 ```

-I'm still trying to reproduce exactly what causes this error.
 Luckily, this error does not stop the docs from building.
+The error message is caused by the two two warnings.
 You can still view the updated docs and verify they are correct.
+Using `spin docs -j1` avoids the issue.

 This appears to be a recent issue that started in March this years.
-A merge was made, but the same warning errors appears.
-See https://github.com/numpy/numpy/pull/26125.
+A [merge](https://github.com/numpy/numpy/pull/26125) was made that fixes the CI build, which uses `make` instead of `spin`.
+I'll document [here](https://github.com/possee-org/genai-numpy/issues/20) how I used AI to identify the issue and create a PR.